 - Email Template: it will decide on the email template that will be used for the new owner.
-There are a plenty of pre-ready email templates that can be used based on purpose and nature of the information stored in email.
+There are plenty of pre-ready email templates that can be used based on the purpose and nature of the information stored in email.
 In case, the template is not defined then the email will not be sent to the users.
-If this filed is defined properly then the notification will go to the all assigned members.
+If this filed is defined properly then the notification will go to all assigned members.

-- Team assignment – Here, you can members to a team suitable for the project.
+- Team assignment – Here, you can members of a team suitable for the project.
 Add a new row to dictate the predefined case teams.
 You can also replace the predefined case teams if any particular condition matches.

 Once you have defined the rule entry and criteria properly as discussed above, click on save option and Save & New option to create more entries.
 Assignment rules are highly complicated in general and difficult to understand without any proper knowledge and background.
 With this blog, you have a complete idea of assignment rules, how to create, manage, or set up assignment rules within Salesforce.
 A depth understanding of the topic will help you to define the rule professionally as needed by the business organization.

 When defined correctly, they do bring really powerful and flexible logic to an already robust CRM.
-If you wanted to know more about assignment rules in Salesforce or workflow rules, salesforce objects then you should join Salesforce Certification program at JanBask training right away and learn to practice different concepts in Salesforce by expert mentors.
+If you wanted to know more about assignment rules in Salesforce or workflow rules, salesforce objects then you should join the Salesforce Certification program at JanBask training right away and learn to practice different concepts in Salesforce by expert mentors.